 Dues for the first year are $165, which covers the $135 Naturalist In Training fee and your first year's dues.
 After that, yearly dues are $30.
 Dues can be paid on-line or with a check to the WAMN treasurer.

 WAMN offers Naturalist in Training classes starting the middle of January, extending to the end of April.
 This is many more than the 40 hours required for graduating to full Master Naturalist status.
 You are welcome to attend every class offered, but if your weekends become busy, the extended schedule means you'll still be able to graduate.
-The class schedule is in progress and will be published when complete.
+The class schedule is almost complete, though a few classes still need to be confirmed.
 Of course, if you can't start in January, just pick your start time and complete the training the next year.
 All Master Naturalists are welcome to sit in on Naturalist in Training classes whenever they like at no extra charge.

 You can submit a membership application by using the on-line Member Signup form.
 Or you can download the membership application PDF and mail it to the address on the form's header.